swcurran/maintainers/tests/README.md

 `pytest --snapshot-update`

-This regenerates the snapshot files under:
+This regenerates the snapshot files under `tests/snapshots/test_generator/`.

-tests/snapshots/test_generator/
-  repo.md
-  project.md
-  org.md
-  list_only.md

 Always review the diffs of snapshot files and then commit them.